 Housing (2%)

-As described in the SIMD 2020 technical notes, the weighting of indicators into items is determined through factor analysis, whereas the weighting of domains to the overall score is based on expert judgement.
+As described in the SIMD 2020 technical notes, the weighting of indicators into items is determined through factor analysis, whereas the weighting of domains to the overall score is based on the original research conducted by Oxford University, when the original SIMD was first produced, taking into consideration how recent and robust the indicators within each domain are considered.

 High deprivation in one domain does not necessarily imply high deprivation in another domain, though many domains are highly positively correlated with each other, and with the overall rank.
 The exception to this is the geographical access to services domain, which is negatively correlated with other domains.
 The correlation between overall SIMD rank and specific domains, for the 2020 SIMD, is shown in Chart 1 below: